Charles Sturt University

 Completed (or part-completed) enabling courses

-Completed studies, such as those listed below are considered indicators that you can complete a course at the university.
+Completed studies, such as those listed below are considered indicators that you can complete a university course.
 Note that some courses may give different weightings to these indicators:

 • a course completed or part-completed at a university, college of advanced education, or other accredited tertiary institution